jesusprubio/shodan-client/README.md

 ### `async services(key, opts)`

-This method returns an object containing all the services that the Shodan crawlers look at.
+All the services that the Shodan crawlers look at.
 It can also be used as a quick and practical way to resolve a port number to the name of a service.

 - `key` (string) - SHODAN API key.
 - `opts`, an object with: